ajdillhoff/hand-detector-experiments/README.md

 # Detection and Evaluation

-Running detector is done using the `detectHands` method.
+Running the detector is done using the `detectHands` method.
 Example:

 ```
 [scores, centers] = detectHands(previous, current, next, handSize, ...